-- 1. A one-day emergency pick-up person not listed in ePACT will be picking up your child (must be in writing; see pg.
-5 for details). - 2.
-A child cannot be picked up on time. - A change occurs in your child's life that causes stress or emotional upset (i.e. divorce, loss of a pet, death in the family).
-Staff will be sensitive to such situations and will maintain the child's confidentiality.
+- 1. Information on your child's Emergency/Identification Record has changed (must be updated in person). - 2.
+Someone other than those listed on your child's Emergency/Identification Record will be picking up your child (must be in writing). - 3.
+A child cannot be picked up on time.

-4. Your child has a contagious illness (i.e. cold/flu, head lice, pink eye, chicken pox).
+- 4. An incident or change occurs in your child's life that causes emotional upset (i.e. divorce, loss of a pet, death in the family).
+Staff will be sensitive to such situations and will maintain the child's confidentiality. - 5.
+Your child has a contagious illness (i.e. cold/flu, head lice, pink eye, chicken pox).